vonfalk/storm-javavis/doc/02-Storm/07-Language_server/02-Protocol.md

   a path to the current file, and may be used to resolve names relative to the current context if appropriate.
-* `(run file)`: Find and execute all public functions that do not require parameters in the current source file.
+* `(run file)`: Find and execute all public functions that do not require parameters in the current source file. `file` is either a file name or the ID of a previously opened file.
 Useful when a file contains some kind of `main` function for testing.
 * `(run file pos)`: Find the function closest to `pos` in the file and attempt to execute it.
-  This is only possible if the function does not require any parameters.
+  This is only possible if the function does not require any parameters.  `file` is either a file name or the ID of a previously opened file.
 * `(reload file)`: Re-loads the specified file in the compiler process.

 Messages sent from the language server to the text editor: